adelapazborrero/music_download/README.md

 music-download
 ```

-You'll be presented with two options:
+You'll be presented with three options:
 1. **Search music** - Search YouTube and browse results
 2. **Download from URL** - Directly download from a YouTube URL
+3. **Download from playlist** - Download all songs from a YouTube playlist

 ### Command-Line Mode